itead/ITEADLIB_Arduino_Nextion/readme.md

 Offline API documentation can be found under directory [doc](https://github.com/itead/ITEADLIB_Arduino_Nextion/tree/master/doc).

-# Hareware requirement
+# Suppported Mainboards:

-  - RAM: not less than 2KBytes
-  - Serial: two serial (communication and debug)
+*** All boards, which has one or more hardware serial, can be supported.***

+For example:

+  - Iteaduino MEGA2560
+  - Iteaduino UNO
+  - Arduino MEGA2560
+  - Arduino UNO

 # Serial configuration

+In configuration file `NexSerialConfig.h`, you can find two macros below:

+  - dbSerial: Debug Serial, needed by beginners for debug your nextion applications or sketches.
+If your complete your work, it will be a wise choice to disable Debug Serial.
+  - nexSerial: Nextion Serial, the bridge of Nextion and your MCU.

+***Note:*** the default configuration is for MEGA2560.

+## Redirect dbSerial and nexSerial

-If you want to change the default serial to debug or communicate with Nextion ,you need to modify the line in file NexSerialConfig.h:
+If you want to change the default serial to debug or communicate with Nextion , you need to modify the line in file `NexSerialConfig.h`:

 	#define dbSerial Serial    ---> #define dbSerial Serialxxx
     #define nexSerial Serial2  ---> #define dbSerial Serialxxx

-If you want to close the debug information,you need to modify the line in file NexSerialConfig.h:
+If you want to disable the debug information,you need to modify the line in file `NexSerialConfig.h`:

     #define DEBUG_SERIAL_ENABLE ---> //#define DEBUG_SERIAL_ENABLE
-# Suppported Mainboards:

-  - Iteaduino MEGA2560
-  - Arduino MEGA2560
+## Without Debug

+If your board has only one hardware serial, such as UNO, you should disable dbSerial and redirect nexSerial to Serial(Refer to section:`Serial configuration`).

 -------------------------------------------------------------------------------